-The main target of this chapter is to provide a framework allowing us to model, manage, access and exchange hierarchically structured resources.
+Main target of this work is to provide a framework allowing us to model, manage, access and exchange hierarchically structured resources.
 A key aspect is to envision this framework in the context of Digital Libraries and to use it as a mean to address the complex and multiform concept of interoperability when dealing with hierarchical structures.
 A significant goal is to understand which is the best option for modeling hierarchies in order to meet the higher number of user and system requirements.
 The modeling and representation of data (or more in general resources) is a fundamental step towards building automatic and effective systems and providing services and functionalities to the users.
 In this context we take into account one of the most important data structures in computer science - the tree data structure [19]; this is widely adopted in many scientific fields to model and represent hierarchies.
 The tree data structure is often regarded as the only way to model hierarchies; our aim is to investigate alternative data models that can do the work and then compare their effectiveness in specific application contexts.

 We propose the NESTOR Framework as a conceptual and logical mean for modeling and representing hierarchically structured data and specifically to overcome some of the difficulties that we encounter when we have to address interoperability in Digital Libraries.
 There is the lack of a general framework satisfying these requirements which often need to be addressed on a case-by-case basis.
-The NESTOR
+The NESTOR Framework is constituted by three parts - pointed out in Figure 1: The NESTOR Model, the NESTOR Algebra and the NESTOR Prototype.

-Fig. 1 The graphical outline of the composition of the NESTOR Framework: Model, Algebra and Prototype
+Fig. 1 The graphical outline of the composition of the NESTOR Framework: Model, Algebra and Prototype.